Two object categories:

 State objects

-The essence of a state object is that new values may be assigned to its member variables ("properties") again and again, and that two state objects are considered to be "equal" if they are identical, i.e., the same object.
-Copying/cloning a state object contradicts their "uniqueness semantics".
+The essence of a state object is that new values may be assigned to its member variables again and again, and that two state objects are considered to be "equal" if they are identical, i.e., the same object.
+Copying/cloning a state object will normally contradict their "uniqueness semantics".

 Value objects